plogs/church.of.the.asopposedtowhat.com/content/posts/the-ten-entreaties.md

 1. All things are funny, in context.

 1. Your worldview is not reality, but it does determine how you navigate the world.
-Pick a good one.
+So pick a good one.

 <!--